apache/thrift/README.md

 Thrift is specifically designed to support non-atomic version changes across client and server code.
-This allows you to upgrade your server while still being able service older clients; or have newer clients issue requests to older servers.
+This allows you to upgrade your server while still being able to service older clients; or have newer clients issue requests to older servers.
 An excellent community-provided write-up about thrift and compatibility when versioning an API can be found in the [Thrift Missing Guide](https://diwakergupta.github.io/thrift-missing-guide/#_versioning_compatibility).